sonjasteingrimsdottir/sonjasteingrimsdottir/README.md

 ---

 ### 🌍 My Background
-- **International Experience:** Lived in 5 countries and recently moved to Sweden.
+- **International Experience:** Lived in 5 countries including Iceland, Luxembourg, USA (Boston & NYC), Sweden, and Spain.
 - **Healthcare Experience:** Bachelor's in Health Science with experience in patient care at Boston Medical Center.
 - **Big Data & Analytics:** Master's in Big Data and Business Analytics, where I worked on projects like forecasting gas and diesel sales and prices across regions.